-One thing I noticed when I began to purposely concentrate on learning to play what I heard in my head, rather than rely on shapes and patterns, was that I was doing a lot of ear training (based on the app I mentioned in Part 1) but I wasn’t bringing this to life on the fretboard.
+One thing I noticed when I began to purposely concentrate on learning to play what I heard in my head using intervals, rather than rely on shapes and patterns, was that I was doing a lot of ear training (based on the app I mentioned in Part 1) but I wasn’t bringing this to life on the fretboard.
 Let me put this another way; I was working on my ear, but still practicing and/or learning patterns and shapes.
 A lot of players do this without realizing, it’s like, ‘Okay, I’ve done my ear training, gotten it out of the way, now on to the next thing,’ but it shouldn’t end there…

 I love fourths (or P4) tuning (low to high E, A, D, G, C, F) because it gives you a symmetrical fretboard i.e. the interval between each string is a fourth.
 From standard tuning, just tune your B and top E strings up a semi-tone; if your guitar is set up well, the strings shouldn’t snap.
 One of the main advantages of fourths tuning is that it reduces the amount of shapes, patterns and whatnot there is to learn by about two thirds because any shape or pattern maintains the same form wherever you play it on the fretboard.
 So, what does this have to do with playing by ear?